-Students in kindergarten through fourth grade do not receive formal letter grades.
-Students in grades 5 and higher receive report cards with A-F grades in all classes two times a year along with separate effort grades.
-The letter grade is meant to be reflective of actual achievement in relation to national and state standards, while the effort grade reflects a teacher's impression as to the amount of effort exerted during that same marking period.
+The letter grade for fifth grades is meant to be reflective of actual achievement in relation to national and state standards, while the effort grade reflects a teacher's impression as to the amount of effort exerted during that same marking period.
 Effort is considered extremely important at Summit School.